unioslo/zabbix-cli/README.md

 ### Binary

 Binaries built with PyInstaller can be found on the [releases page](https://github.com/unioslo/zabbix-cli/releases).
-We build binaries for Linux (x86), macOS (ARM) and Windows (x86) for each release.
+We build binaries for Linux (x86), macOS (ARM & x86) and Windows (x86) for each release.

 ## Quick start